ESPA dishonors the LGBT community by honoring Chris Quinn & Louis Bradbury

 By Pauline Park

-The Empire State Pride Agenda Foundation will be honoring Christine Quinn and Louis Bradbury at its annual fall dinner on Oct.
-16, which is enough reason to boycott the dinner.
+The Empire State Pride Agenda Foundation honored Christine Quinn and Louis Bradbury at its annual fall dinner on 16 October 2014, which was enough reason to boycott the dinner.

 “As Chair of the Board of the Empire State Pride Agenda, which under his leadership helped to secure passage of The Dignity for All Students Act,” the announcement reads.
 I was on the steering committee of the New York State DASA Coalition and Louis Bradbury had zero involvement with that effort; the bill finally passed the New York State Senate when he was chair of the ESPA board, but enactment had nothing to do with him, and he’s just using his position as chair for yet further self-aggrandizement after he fired ESPA’s best executive director back in March 2012 in a sordid power struggle initiated by Bradbury that significantly undermined the organization’s credibility.

-Truth does not come from falsity and honoring the dishonorable only dishonors the LGBT community that the Pride Agenda claims to represent; honoring Chris Quinn and Louis Bradbury by making false claims about their achievements is a disgraceful act.
+Truth does not come from falsity and honoring the dishonorable only dishonors the LGBT community that the Pride Agenda claimed to represent; honoring Chris Quinn and Louis Bradbury by making false claims about their achievements was a disgraceful act.